 Certain punishments in group care settings are prohibited by the Center.
-These include: 1) any sort of corporal punishment including hitting, spanking, swatting or shaking; 2) verbal abuse, threats or derogatory remarks; 3) withholding or forcing meals, snacks or naps; 4) punishment for lapses in toilet training; 5) isolating a child in any restricted area.
+These include: 1) never using any sort of physical punishment including hitting, spanking, swatting or shaking as well as coercion/forcing a child to perform an action; 2) psychological abuse including verbal abuse, threats or derogatory remarks; 3) withholding or forcing meals, snacks or naps; 4) punishment for lapses in toilet training; 5) isolating a child in any restricted area or restraining a child unless necessary to protect the child and others from harm.
 While it is acknowledged that parents may use a variety of guidance techniques within the home, they are expected to respect these prohibitions with regard to all persons (including their own child) while within the Center.
 Teachers and Directors are eager to discuss issues of guidance and will help parents to extend accepted practices to other settings.